EthanKB1/Security-Testing/Portfolio1.md

 ### Attempt 3

 In this attempt, I am going to try and get the admin password.
 From an earlier attempt, I was able to get the admin email but I was not able to get the password.
 Now what I am going to do is try and log in as the admin with the email I obtained but the password is just going to be ```fff```.
-Now what I need to do is open Burpsuite and turn intercept on
+Now what I need to do is open Burpsuite and turn Intercept on

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/9d663952-27eb-4527-ac81-04e7cefa00dc)
 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/0039d3e5-ceb6-42e5-b5af-012fbd4dd08a)